Buy Now, Pay Later Explained: How BNPL Works, Top Providers and Hidden Costs

 Need Purchase Protection or Rewards → Credit Card

 For travel bookings, large reservations, or bonus-category spending you can pay off quickly, a credit card often beats BNPL.
-You get fraud protection, chargebacks under Regulation Z, trip insurance, and rewards — none of which BNPL offers.
+You may earn rewards, have built-in protections and access extra perks like travel insurance — none of which BNPL offers.

 Is buy now, pay later a debt?